-Corn Starch and Flour to coat the chicken
+Corn starch and all-purpose flour to coat the chicken.

 Sesame Oil: This is an important ingredient, it gives a certain flavor to the sauce that marinates the chicken pieces and should not be skipped.